Networked Robotics Corporation Toll free support

 Introduction

-This document describes Networked Robotics' architecture for network data collection.
-The Networked Robotics approach relies on mutable hardware to accomplish integration.
-Mutable hardware allows for the reduced complexity in message-passing needed to collect data in a simplified way.
-In this architecture there are 3 levels of message-passing, 1) from a network data collection server (a Tempurity Server) to the Networked Robotics NTMS network hardware 2) from NTMS network hardware to a Networked Robotics interface, and 3) from the interface to the "monitored device", or the sensor or instrument that produces data.
+In our approach there are 3 possible levels of message-passing, 1) from a network data collection server (e.g. a Tempurity Server) to the Networked Robotics NTMS network hardware 2) from NTMS network hardware to a Networked Robotics interface, and 3) from the interface to the "monitored device", or the sensor or instrument that produces data.
+The levels are increasingly complex.
+Level 3 reflects the full diversity of how engineers choose to implement the ability for their device to talk to the "outside world".

-The 6 Rules of Networked Robotics Simplified Real-time Network Data Collection:
+The 6 Rules of Networked Robotics' Simplified Method of Integrated Real-time Network Data Collection:

 1) Network Master:

-The network controls data collection timing not the monitored device.
-Monitored devices are queried through the network via the NTMS network hardware, and must be able to respond to a request for data.
-The complexity in acquiring data from diverse instruments (both logical and physical) is handled by the Networked Robotics NTMS network hardware, its current, but mutable firmware, and associated "interfaces" (an interface can be a probe or can simply be a cable).
-The monitored device may not initiate data collection to the network data collection server.
-Data is always requested.
-The monitored device is always a service to the NTMS and thus to the data collection server.
+The network controls data collection.
+Monitored devices are queried through the network via the NTMS network hardware.
+They must be able to respond to a request for data.
+Data is always requested by the network data collection service.
+The monitored device is always a service to the Networked Robotics' NTMS hardware and thus to the data collection server on the network.

 2) Network Immutability: